jonovate/quizzy/Question_3/README.md

 AWS, like any other cloud provider such as Azure or GCP, has a set of services for building and managing a company's data lake.
 Some of the reasons one would choose to go the cloud route for hosting it include:

 - Multiple tools available in the cloud suite for compute & processing, storage, ad-hoc & predictive analysis/analytics, real-time streaming, MI and AI.
-  - Services also availalable immediately as opposed to waiting for traditional on-prem
+  - Services provisioned immediately as opposed to waiting for traditional on-prem
   - Can use right tool for the job instead of what company may have licensed
 - Savings for the vast amount of compute & storage needed
 - Security out of the box (roles, subnets, etc.)
 - Choose locations/regions where the business is actually located (*ie: IoT use case - ability to place services where customers actually are*)
-- Disaster Recovery more inherintly built-in
+- Disaster Recovery inherently built-in

 #### AWS Services